handtruth/mctools/README.md

 }
 ```

+`buildChat` is a very smart function.
+It tries to make the result object
+simple as possible.

-`ChatMessage` object was designed to be simple enough to use in your
+`ChatMessage` object was designed to be simple enough to be used in your
 own code not only for reading but also for construction.

 For example, you can create a valid tellraw command like this.